graphcommerce-org/graphcommerce/docs/framework/config.md

 Provide a value to enable Google Analytics for your store.

-To enable only for a specific locale, override the value in the i18n config.
+To override the value for a specific locale, configure in i18n config.

 #### `googleRecaptchaKey: String`